balvig/.dotfiles/notes.md

 - Disable CSS colors in vim
 - Add option in pt-flow to auto-merge PR and move back to master and pull
-- Ugh, don't like expect syntax at all, check out minitest
 - Any way to auto enable/disable "set paste" when pasting?

 ## Done